brianc/node-postgres/README.md

 else in my spare time other than this.
 It's a labor of love.
 I'd love for you to love it as well.
 Contribute.
 Fork, patch, and send me a pull request.
-All I ask is everything you add you have complete and possible obsessive test coverage to back up.
+All I ask is everything you add you have complete and possibly obsessive test coverage to back up.

 ## ALPHA version